-Picking a color for the kitchen is not an easy task, especially if you want to stay away from the neutrals and to try something with a bit more personality.
-We’ve already seen a lot of great design ideas based around blue kitchen cabinets so let’s switch colors and check out green now.
+We’ve already seen a lot of great design ideas based on blue kitchen cabinets so let’s switch colors and check out green cabinets.

 Inspirational Kitchen Green Kitchen Cabinets

 A bright shade of green can have a very refreshing effect on the kitchen.
 Whether you combine it with white and other neutrals or with a few other accent colors that are just as vibrant, the result can be a very fresh and cheerful-looking decor.

 Here, the kitchen features bright green, blue and red cabinets, all complementing each other in a cool way.